 Add up the pressures of college exams, work deadlines, holiday shopping (i.e., crowds), and getting out to exercise despite the cold, dreary weather, and a season for cheer can quickly become a season for sheer panic.

-If you’re craving cakes, cookies, pies, candy and holiday lattes more than usual, chances are stress is the culprit.
+If you’re craving cakes, cookies, pies, candy, and holiday lattes more than usual, chances are that stress is the culprit.
 And high-calorie goodies can actually block your awareness of stress, especially if you’re what psychologists call a “pleasure eater” (see below).

 Stress has been shown to influence the neurotransmitters and hormones that control our appetite.
 In some cases, stress can lower appetite, but prolonged stress heightens it.

 Prolonged stress heightens sugar cravings in particular.
 Why?

 According to Harvard Medical School, the hormones that are unleashed by stress (cortisol and ghrelin) seem to affect our food preference, steering us toward high-fat, sugary foods.

 Things get worse if you’re a “pleasure eater,” someone who gets above-average pleasure from eating and enjoys high-sugar, high-fat foods.

 This neurological phenomenon is real, and it’s been observed in the brain activity of people who struggle with eating and weight.
 Personally, I am a lifetime member of this camp.